 Overview

-Brightside Health treats many mental health conditions.
-Uniquely, they also address acute challenges, including elevated suicidal risk, through their Crisis Care program, available in select states.
-Another special offering is their PrecisionRx tool.
+Uniquely, Brightside Health also addresses elevated suicidal risk through its Suicide Prevention Program.
+Another special offering is its AI-driven PrecisionRx tool.
 With it, Brightside providers can analyze over 1,000 personal data points and evaluate more than 1,000 potential medication and dosage combinations to predict the most effective and tolerable prescription for each individual.

 For an in-depth look, read our comprehensive Brightside Health review.

-- Insurance accepted: Blue Cross Blue Shield, Optum, United Healthcare, Aetna, Cigna, & more.
+- Insurance accepted: Aetna, Blue Cross Blue Shield, Cigna, Humana, Medicare, Oscar, United Healthcare, Optum, Compsych, and more

 If you need medication and online psychiatric care, Talkiatry is an excellent choice that accepts many major insurance providers.
-They can even prescribe controlled substances, depending on state regulations.
-If you’re an existing patient who wants or requires talk therapy, they can provide that too.
+It can even prescribe controlled substances such as Adderall, depending on your state’s regulations.
+If you’re an established patient, your psychiatrist could also refer you to a talk therapist on the platform.

 Pros & Cons